wkoertgen/train.oracle12.migration/README.md

 - Service `PDB` for pluggable database
 - Service `UPGR` for Oracle11g database

+## First & Further Steps

-There is an OracleVagrantFAQ.pdf on handling the databases, upgrading, monitoring, testing etc.
+There is an [FAQ](FAQ.md) on handling the databases, upgrading, monitoring, testing etc.

 ## Links

-We gratefully considered the following links
+We are all [standing on the shoulders of giants](http://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants), so we want to say thanks for the following online resources

 - [dbehnke/oracle12c-vagrant (GitHub)](https://github.com/dbehnke/oracle12c-vagrant)
 - [Starting From Windows with Linux VM as Docker Host (AMIS Technology Blog)](https://technology.amis.nl/2015/03/15/docker-take-two-starting-from-windows-with-linux-vm-as-docker-host/)